TaraHelberg/Coffee-Boutique/README.md

    * Heroku for hosting my App . https://www.heroku.com/
    * Reuben Ferrante my mentor without all his great guidance I would be lost.
 A Huge Thanks. https://github.com/arex18
    * The Slack community - for someone always been there no matter the time and with advice or direction. https://slack.com
    * Code Institute Tutoring for helping me Rubber Duck a lot & there patience & understanding.
-   * Balsamiq used to build the wireframes for my project. https://balsamiq.com
    * Stack Overflow  for all the information to assist with my project .https://stackoverflow.com
    * Django Documentation for all the invaluable information on how to use the features .https://docs.djangoproject.com/en/4.1/
    * Django Secret Key Generator for a new secret key for safety & security .https://miniwebtool.com/django-secret-key-generator/